Sidewalk Cafe COVID-19 Reforms

 How do I apply for an Extended Sidewalk Café?

-- If you have an existing sidewalk café, you must submit a new application to extend into the public way in front of your neighboring property.
+- If you have an existing sidewalk café, you must submit amend your permit to extend into the public way in front of your neighboring property.

 - This should follow the standard process as outlined below, but note the need for the following: